 In 2002, I came across a lecture by Elizabeth Clare Prophet (of the Church Universal and Triumphant) on TV for the first time.
 She radiated a sense of wisdom and authority.
-She talked about Jesus, quoted Bible verses then laced them with quotes from Eastern religious writings.
-She sounded so smooth, but I had read about the New Age then, so her philosophies didn’t get to me.
+She talked about Jesus, quoted Bible verses and laced them with quotes from Eastern religious writings.
+She was smooth, but I had read about the New Age then, so her philosophies didn’t get to me.
 But I don’t think a novice would stand the chance.

 The New Age Movement has a wide variety of definitions.
 According to the Merriam-Webster Dictionary, “New Age: of, relating to or being a late 20th century social movement drawing on ancient concepts especially from Eastern and American Indian traditions and incorporating such themes as holism, concern for nature, spirituality and metaphysics.”

-Many New Agers may not use the term “New Age” to describe themselves, but their beliefs are actually New Age.
+Some New Agers may not use the term “New Age” to describe themselves, but their beliefs are New Age nonetheless.
 They have their periodicals like the New Age Journal, Gnosis, New Humanity, Alterna and Odyssey.
 There are many New Age books, DVDs and websites being distributed worldwide and adherents number into millions.
-This is why Christians need to be careful of what they feed on either through books or the internet.
+This is why Christians need to be careful of what they devour through books or the Internet.

 Other main themes in their teachings are:

 II.
-That positive thinking, thoughts and energies can be used by humans to create positive activities, usher in the New Age and heal planet earth.
+Positive thinking, thoughts and energies can be used chanelled by humans to create positive activities, usher in the New Age and heal planet earth.

 III.
-The belief that human potentials are limited by the mind.
-So the mind must be liberated to maximise potentials.
+Human potentials are limited by the mind.
+So the mind must be liberated in order to maximise potentials and spiritual awareness.
 The mind is to be used to create your own truth and reality.
-The methods used to “liberate” the mind range from visualization to shamanism.
+The methods used to “liberate” the mind range from visualization to rebirthing to meditation to shamanism.
 This is where many Christians are unknowingly trapped.

 IV.
-That man has to evolve by seeking ancient wisdom.
-One way this is done is by “channeling”- communicating with ascended masters, extraterrestrials, deities, nature spirits, angels and spirit guides.
+Man has to evolve by seeking ancient wisdom.
+One way this is done is by “channelling” – communicating with ascended masters, extraterrestrials, deities, nature spirits, angels and spirit guides.

 V. That all things in existence are intricately connected and are part of the divine (pantheism).
 Therefore, there’s a strong emphasis on nature and earth worship.

-The New Age can be traced to 19th century metaphysical movements:
+The New Age can be traced to 19th century metaphysical movements such as:

 (a) The New Thought movement (which includes Christian Science, Unity and Religious Science) a cult founded by Parkhurst Quimby, a hypnotist, in 1842.
 Their central belief is that all humans are divine and the use of the mind to cure all ills.

 (b) The Theosophical Society founded by a Russian psychic, Helena Petrovna Blavatsky in 1851 when her “spirit master” Morya contacted her.
-From there she began to travel to meet shamans and gurus in Mexico, Egypt and Asia.
-Her main teaching is that within each person is a divine spark of the Universal Mind which can be expanded by occult mysticism.
+From there, she travelled to meet shamans and gurus in Mexico, Egypt and Asia.
+Her main teaching was that within each person is a divine spark of the Universal Mind which can be expanded by occult mysticism.

-(d) Spiritualism founded by the Fox sisters popularized communications with spirits.
+(d) Spiritualism founded by the Fox sisters in the 19th century popularized communications with spirits.
 Other key influences are psychologist Carl Jung (who received most of his insights from a demon guide called Philemon) and Edgar Cayce, an occult dream analyst (called “the sleeping prophet”).